 Stages of the product lifecycle and parallel technologies

 Imagine, specify, plan, and innovate

 The first phase is the description of the product requirements.
-It is founded on views of client, business, market and regulatory bodies.
-The products main technical parameters may be defined from this specification.
+It is founded on the views of clients, businesses, markets, and regulatory bodies.
+The product’s main technical parameters may be defined from this specification.
 The first concept design work is done important the aesthetics of the product composed with its chief functional aspects.
 Numerous media are used for these processes.
 They are included from pencil and paper to clay models to 3D CAID computer-aided manufacturing design software.